pyncz/tailwind-mask-image/README.md

 **But!** An important difference is that here you should use not `colors` but `opacity` values.

-The `opacity` values are taken from your theme specified in the `tailwind.config.js`, but you obviously can use arbitary opacity values as well.
+The `opacity` values are taken from your theme specified in the `tailwind.config.js`, but you obviously can use arbitrary opacity values as well.

 ```html
 <div class="mask-linear mask-from-50 mask-to-[0.1]" />